luapower/luapower-all/ui.md

   * `mouse_x, mouse_y` are the mouse coords from the last mouse event.

 ------------------------------------------------- ------------------------------------------------------------------
-`hot`                                             mouse is over the layer or the layer is active `active`                                          mouse is captured by the layer `activated()`                                     event: layer activated (mouse captured) `deactivated()`                                   event: layer deactivated `mousemove(x, y, area)`                           event: mouse moved over a layer's area
+`hot`                                             r/o property: mouse is over the layer or the layer is active `active`                                          r/w property: mouse is captured by the layer `activated()`                                     event: layer activated (mouse captured) `deactivated()`                                   event: layer deactivated `mousemove(x, y, area)`                           event: mouse moved over a layer's area